 Imagine what it would feel like wearing a fur coat in a sauna for several hours.
 My colleagues and I agreed that this was an appropriate description for the way we felt this past weekend during our sightseeing around Bangkok.
 Never have I experienced such humidity, nor have I sweated so profusely in all my life.
-Although it is hard to come up with any list of clothing suggestions for a trip to the steamy and sultry tropics, I have learned a few lessons I think are worth sharing.
+Although it’s hard to come up with any list of clothing suggestions for a trip to the steamy and sultry tropics, I have learned a few lessons I think are worth sharing.

 way too clingy and thick for the tropics.
-Instead, opt for very lightweight fabric, button down shirts with sleeves in linen or paper-thin cotton.
-I myself had on a very lightweight gauze shirt that was loose fitting and had sleeves.
-I felt it was the best option I could have worn, although I still found myself dripping in buckets of sweat.
+Instead, opt for very lightweight fabric, button-down shirts with sleeves in linen or paper-thin cotton.
+I myself had on a very lightweight gauze shirt that was loose-fitting and had sleeves.
+I felt it was the best option I could have worn, although I still found myself dripping buckets of sweat.
 Sleeves are preferred also, because of strict dress codes in temples and monuments.

 Face Towels: If I had to go out sightseeing in the oppressive heat again, I would bring a few terry cloth towels with me.
-Not only can you use it to wipe away sweat, but you can also soak it in cold water from a water fountain or bathroom sink to place around your neck.
+Not only can you use them to wipe away sweat, but you can also soak them in cold water from a water fountain or bathroom sink to place around your neck.
 This can help cool you down quickly if you are beginning to feel overheated.

 As always, I wish you all the happiest of travels!